haewoon/dviz-course-2024-fall/docs/communication.md

 ## Channels

-We will have Canvas as the primary and official channel, but also have Slack as a more casual/quick communication channel.
+Canvas is the primary and official communication channel.
+You can also contact the teaching team via email.

-You need to use IU email or Canvas for any communication that contains your personal information or specific grade.
-However, I may be able to see Slack messages more quickly (I'm often behind my emails).

-So I'd encourage to use Slack as the default, but then Canvas/Email for anything personal or sensitive.
-Even when you communicate via Canvas, you can still _ping_ me on Slack to ensure that I see it quickly.

 ## How to get your answers quickly and effectively